anhhai680/knowledge-base-agent/memory-bank/tasks/TASK001-create-memory-bank-documentation.md

 - [x] Initialize tasks/ folder with index and task tracking

 ### Phase 2: Validation and Refinement
-- [ ] Review all generated documentation for accuracy
+- [x] Review all generated documentation for accuracy
-- [ ] Validate against actual codebase implementation
+- [x] Validate against actual codebase implementation
-- [ ] Ensure consistency across all memory bank files
+- [x] Ensure consistency across all memory bank files
-- [ ] Add any missing critical project context
+- [x] Add any missing critical project context

 ### Phase 3: Integration and Testing
-- [ ] Test the memory bank by using it to understand project state
+- [x] Test the memory bank by using it to understand project state
-- [ ] Validate that all key decisions and patterns are captured
+- [x] Validate that all key decisions and patterns are captured
-- [ ] Ensure future AI sessions can effectively use this memory bank
+- [x] Ensure future AI sessions can effectively use this memory bank
-- [ ] Document any gaps or improvements needed
+- [x] Document any gaps or improvements needed
+- [x] Update for current branch context (feat_improve_chunking_file)
+- [x] Establish task management improvements (renamed _index.md to task-list.md)

 ## Progress Tracking

-**Overall Status:** In Progress - 80% Complete
+**Overall Status:** Completed - 100%

 ### Subtasks
 | ID | Description | Status | Updated | Notes |